-Our corporate headquarters and principal research and development activities are located in Israel and, therefore, our business and operations may be adversely affected by political, economic and military conditions in Israel.
+Our corporate headquarters and principal research and development facilities are located in Israel and, therefore, our business and operations may be adversely affected by political, economic and military conditions in Israel.

-We are incorporated under Israeli law and our corporate headquarters, including our principal research and development facilities, are located in Israel.
-In addition, certain of our key employees and directors and officers are residents of Israel.
-Accordingly, political, economic and military conditions in the Middle East in general, and in Israel in particular, directly affect our business, product development and results of operations, and we may be adversely affected by a significant increase in the rate of inflation or a significant downturn in the economic or financial condition in Israel.
+We are incorporated under Israeli law, and our corporate headquarters and principal research and development facilities are located in Israel.
+In addition, certain of our directors, executive officers and key employees are residents of Israel.
+Accordingly, political, economic and military conditions in the Middle East in general, and in Israel in particular, directly affect our business, product development and results of operations.
 Since the State of Israel was established in 1948, a number of armed conflicts have occurred between Israel and its neighboring countries, and since 2000, there have been increasing occurrences of terrorist violence.
-In recent years, hostilities between Israel and Hezbollah in Lebanon (and Syria) and Hamas in the Gaza Strip have both involved missile strikes in various parts of Israel causing disruption of economic activities.
-This violence has strained Israel's relationship with its Arab citizens, Arab countries and, to some extent, with other countries around the world.
+In recent years, hostilities between Israel and Hezbollah in Lebanon and Syria and Hamas in the Gaza Strip have involved missile strikes in various parts of Israel causing disruption of economic activities.
 Our corporate headquarters and principal research and development activities are located in the range of missiles that could be fired from Lebanon, Syria or the Gaza Strip into Israel.
-In addition, Israel faces many threats from more distant neighbors, in particular, Iran (which is believed to be an ally of Hamas in Gaza and Hezbollah in Lebanon).
-Any armed conflicts involving Israel or in the region or any political instability in the region, including acts of terrorism as well as cyberattacks or any other hostilities involving or threatening Israel, would likely negatively affect business conditions and could make it more difficult for us to conduct our operations in Israel, which could increase our costs and adversely affect our financial results.
+In addition, Israel faces threats from more distant neighbors, in particular, Iran (which is believed to be an ally of Hezbollah and Hamas).

 Our commercial insurance does not cover losses that may occur as a result of an event associated with the security situation in the Middle East, such as damages to our facilities resulting in disruption of our operations.
 Although the Israeli government is currently committed to covering the reinstatement value of direct damages that are caused by terrorist attacks or acts of war, we cannot assure you that this government coverage will be maintained, or if maintained, will be sufficient to compensate us fully for damages incurred.
 Any losses or damages incurred by us could have a material adverse effect on our business.
-Any armed conflict involving Israel could adversely affect our operations and results of operations.
+Further, any armed conflicts, political instability, terrorism, cyberattacks or any other hostilities involving or threatening Israel would likely negatively affect business conditions and could make it more difficult for us to conduct our operations in Israel, which could increase our costs and adversely affect our financial results.

-Several countries, principally in the Middle East, as well as certain companies, organizations and movements, restrict doing business with Israel or Israeli companies, and additional countries may impose restrictions on doing business with Israel and Israeli companies.
+Several countries, principally in the Middle East, restrict doing business with Israeli companies, and additional countries may impose restrictions on doing business with Israeli companies.
 In addition, there have been increased efforts by activists to cause companies and consumers to boycott Israeli goods based on Israeli government policies.
 Similarly, Israeli companies are limited in conducting business with entities from several countries.
-Such business restrictions and boycotts, particularly if they become more widespread, may materially and adversely impact our ability to sell our products and on the expansion of our business.
-We could be adversely affected by the interruption or curtailment of trade between Israel and its trading partners.
+Such business restrictions and boycotts, particularly if they become more widespread, may adversely impact our ability to sell our products and to expand our business.